Moderna says updated COVID shot boosts omicron protection

 The Food and Drug Administration has set a meeting in late June for its scientific advisers to debate those questions and evaluate data from vaccine makers' tests of potential new formulas.
 Pfizer also is studying a combination shot, what scientists call a bivalent vaccine.

 The study was performed in 437 people, and safety was similar to today's boosters, Moderna said.
-The results were announced in a news release and haven't undergone scientific review.
+The results were announced in a press release and haven't undergone scientific review.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute's Department of Science Education.
 The AP is solely responsible for all content.